Our solution

 Metabolic activity detection

-The technology behind the JIDDU system translates metabolic activity into rapid and actionable results
+The technology behind the JIDDU platform translates metabolic activity into rapid and actionable results

-Astek Diagnostics’ revolutionary diagnostic platform leverages microfluidics and is comprised of two distinct parts - a separation chamber and an analyzer.
-The bacteria is first isolated from urine in the separation chamber, and then metabolic activity is measured through an ultra-sensitive detector using fluorescent dye.
+Astek Diagnostics’ revolutionary diagnostic platform leverages microfluidics and is comprised of two distinct parts: a separation chamber and an analyzer.
+The bacteria are isolated from urine in the separation chamber, then metabolic activity is measured through an ultra-sensitive detector using a fluorescent dye.
 This metabolic activity is used to determine antibiotic susceptibility.

 Sample